 - 1 1/2 cups granulated sugar

-- 2 cups diced, peeled apples (8 oz), from about 2 medium apples
+- 2 cups diced, peeled apples from about 2 medium apples

 - 1 1/2 cups Cream Cheese Frosting

 This is the best recipe I have tested in the past year!
-This frosted apple cake was so simple to put together and the results were outstanding.
+This recipe for apple cake with cream cheese frosting was so simple to put together, and the results were outstanding.
 A moist, flavorful cake that wasn’t too sweet, with a delicious creamy frosting that perfectly complemented the cake.